-22. VAWA Emergency Transfer (VET) Plan.
-Developments with MHDC funding must have an Emergency Transfer Plan for Victims of Domestic Violence, Dating Violence, Sexual Assault or Stalking.
+- 21. All applications for MHDC funding must establish an Infectious Disease Management Plan ("ID Plan") to be adopted and followed by the property management agent in response to an outbreak of COVID-19, other infectious disease, or comparable circumstances.
+The ID Plan should be prepared in accordance with guidance from the Centers for Disease Control (CDC) or other appropriate local health authorities.
+Details of what the ID Plan must address are detailed in the MHDC Developer's Guide. - 22.
+VAWA Emergency Transfer (VET) Plan: Developments with MHDC funding must have an VAWA Emergency Transfer (VET) Plan for Victims of Domestic Violence, Dating Violence, Sexual Assault or Stalking.
 The Model Emergency Transfer Plan for Victims of Domestic Violence, Dating Violence, Sexual Assault, or Stalking (HUD-5381) form contains only general provisions of an Emergency Transfer Plan that apply across HUD programs.
-Adoption of this model plan without further information will not be sufficient to meet an Owner/Agent's responsibility to adopt an emergency transfer plan.
-Owner/Agents must consult applicable regulations and program-specific HUD guidance when developing their own emergency transfer plans, to ensure their plans contain all required elements (HUD Notice H 2017-05;https://www.hud.gov/program_offices/housing/mfh/violence_against_women_act; HUD.gov).
+Adoption of this model plan without further information will not be sufficient to meet an oowner/aAgent's responsibility to adopt an emergency transfer plan.
+Owner/Aagents must consult applicable regulations and program-specific HUD guidance when developing their own emergency transfer plans, to ensure their plans contain all required elements (HUD Notice H 2017-05).